 That was when they decided to go with Stitch.

 The best part of Stitch was that I could set it up and see the benefits on my own.
 It's a product that doesn't need an explanation.
 When you're building an entire tech stack and are stuck trialing and demoing a ton of tools, it's a big deal when you see something that just works.

 Enterprise plans can include a number of exclusive features and options, such as custom data retention periods, custom integrations, account management, phone and priority support, SLAs, and HIPAA compliance.

 In addition to having priority access to our experienced and responsive support team, we'll assign a dedicated account manager to your team.
 We want to ensure you get the most out of Stitch and your entire data stack by fostering a long-term partnership.

 You also have the option to add custom servce-level agreements (SLA) to an Enterprise contract.
 Whether you want to ensure support response times, data latency, or product availability, we can customize an SLA to fit the requirements and standards of your organization.

 Stitch is not only enterprise software – it's a partnership.

 Stitch employs state-of-the-art security measures to ensure your private data stays private at all stages of the replication process.
 Once Stitch has loaded the data into your data warehouse, you have complete control over who accesses it.

-If your data includes information subject to the Health Insurance Portability and Accountability Act, or HIPAA, Stitch has you covered.
+If your data includes PHI subject to Health Insurance Portability and Accountability Act (HIPAA) regulations, Stitch has you covered.
 We offer encryption of data in transit and at rest, multifactor authentication, and access logging and monitoring.